A viral video implied a man was illegally moving ballots. It was a photographer and his equipment.

-That man was actually a photographer for WXYZ, Detroit’s ABC-TV affiliate, and the box was the equipment he was transporting into the TCF Center.
+That man was a photographer for WXYZ, Detroit’s ABC affiliate, and the box was the equipment he was transporting into the TCF Center.

 The video, posted by the conservative website Texas Scorecard and allegedly filmed by a member of Lawyers for Trump, has been shared online thousands of times and viewed on YouTube nearly 200,000 times by Thursday afternoon.

-A Michigan Department of State spokesperson confirmed that the video did not depict illegal behavior.
+A Michigan Department of State spokeswoman confirmed that the video did not depict illegal behavior.

-“WXYZ settled this and confirmed it is their camera person,” the spokesperson, Tracy Wimmer, wrote in an email.
+“WXYZ settled this and confirmed it is their camera person,” the spokeswoman, Tracy Wimmer, wrote in an email.
 “That video has been completely debunked."

 Tensions ran high in Detroit on Wednesday as the number of states that had yet to declare a winner in the presidential race dwindled, and Michigan’s 16 electoral votes became crucial to the outcome.
 Detroit’s votes increased Democratic presidential candidate Joe Biden’s lead over President Trump to nearly 70,000 late Wednesday as Edison Research projected that Biden had won the state and Trump’s campaign vowed legal action to try to stop vote counting.